ethereum/web3.py/docs/web3.eth.rst

 .. py:method:: Eth.contract(address=None, contract_name=None, ContractFactoryClass=Contract, **contract_factory_kwargs)

-    An ``abi`` specifies how a contract can be interacted with.
-The ``abi`` must be provided to the constructor to expose contract functions and events as contract instance properties.
-Calling methods on a contract instance will fail if the ``abi`` is not provided.

     If ``address`` is provided, then this method will return an instance of the contract defined by ``abi``.
 The address may be a checksum string, or an ENS name like ``'mycontract.eth'``.